 Uncharacteristically fidgety, Nomikoff blushed.
 "What do you suggest should be done to redress my son's indiscretion?
-He told me that you wrote to your father to ask him for help.
+He told me that you wrote to your father to ask him to help.
 I find this very laudable.
-It alone would earn you the position of his mother at this wedding."
+It alone would earn you the position of Vladimir's mother at this wedding."